 - When you use variables for a parameter, you can set an available custom attribute for the parameter.
 This allows users deploying the service to configure some or all parameters.
 To add a custom attribute for a parameter here, you must first add the custom attribute on the Custom Attributes page of the wizard.

 - The default values for the template are displayed on the right side of the page.
 If you make changes to the configuration parameters, but then want to restore the default values, click Reset to template defaults.

 When deploying at the service level, values entered on this page are applied only to the components of the service.
 This means that if the service contains a virtual service component, values entered on this page are not applied to any VMs which are components of the virtual service.

-Note: If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components.
+Note: If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components (see Service Request Form Elements).
 Their selection isn't displayed in the manual Service deployment wizard.
 In this case, you should deploy each component separately by clicking Deploy at the Component level of the Request Details, rather than at the Service level.
 Doing so ensures that you won't override the requester's individual selections for all components in the service.

 - VM/Virtual Service Name: Click Edit to override the service name.
 You can't use Commander variables in this field.
-See also Customizing Naming Conventions.
+See also Customize Naming Conventions.

 - Expiry Group: Click Edit and select an expiry group from the drop-down menu.